Infini-AI-Lab/MagicDec/README.md

 ## Evaluations
 We conducted all the experiments in the paper on 8xA100, 8xH100 and 8xL40.
 We used PG-19 as the dataset for all the experiments.
 ### Baseline
-We used the new one-shot and two-shot all reduce of Pytorch nightly by setting `ENABLE_INTRA_NODE_COMM=1`. `--nproc_per_node` should be set to the number of GPUs you want to do tensor parallelism. `--model` should be set to the directory of the `model.pth` file of the checkpoint we want to serve. `--model_name` should be set to the repo id of the checkpoint. `--rank_group` should be set to the list of GPU id in tensor parallelism. `--B` is the batch size, `--prefix_len` is the prefill length, `--max_len` is the max number of tokens we want to generate for each sentence. `--printoutput` is the flag which decides whether or not print the output after generation finishes. `--compile` is the flag to decide whether or not use torch.compile to accelerate the generation.
+We used the new one-shot and two-shot all-reduce of PyTorch 2.5 by setting `ENABLE_INTRA_NODE_COMM=1`. `--nproc_per_node` should be set to the number of GPUs you want to do tensor parallelism. `--model` should be set to the directory of the `model.pth`, which is the checkpoint we want to serve. `--model_name` should be set to the repo id of the checkpoint, which is used to load tokenizer. `--rank_group` should be set to the list of GPU id in tensor parallelism. `--B` is the batch size, `--prefix_len` is the prefill length, `--max_len` is the max number of tokens we want to generate for each sentence. `--printoutput` is the flag which decides whether or not to print the output after generation finishes. `--compile` is the flag to decide whether or not use torch.compile to accelerate the generation.
 ```bash
 ENABLE_INTRA_NODE_COMM=1 torchrun --standalone --nproc_per_node=8 tests/baseline_benchmark.py --model checkpoints/meta-llama/Meta-Llama-3.1-8B/model.pth --model_name meta-llama/Meta-Llama-3.1-8B --rank_group 0 1 2 3 4 5 6 7 --B 1 --prefix_len 3969 --max_len 4096 --printoutput --compile
 ```

 ### Standalone Draft
-For standalone draft experiment, we use `--target` and `--model` to set the target and draft checkpoint. `--model_name` should be set to the repo id of target model, which will used to load the corresponding tokenizer. `--rank_group` should be set to the GPU id we want to do tensor parallelism for the target model, and `--draft_group` should be set to the GPU id we want to do TP for the draft model.
-Here as Tinyllama 1.1b model only has 4 KV heads, so we can only use 4 GPUs to do TP for it. `--draft_budget` should be set to the KV budget for the draft model.
-Set `--draft_budget` to -1 to disable KV compression of draft.
+For standalone draft experiment, we use `--target` and `--model` to set the target and draft checkpoint. `--model_name` should be set to the repo id of target model, which will used to load the corresponding tokenizer. `--rank_group` should be set to the GPU id we want to do tensor parallelism for the target model, and `--draft_rank_group` should be set to the GPU id we want to do TP for the draft model. `--draft_budget` should be set to the KV budget for the draft model.
+Set `--draft_budget` to -1 to disable KV compression of draft (Use full KV).

-#### SnapKV
+#### SnapKV-based Drafting
 ```bash
 ENABLE_INTRA_NODE_COMM=1 torchrun --standalone --nproc_per_node=8 tests/SnapKV/longspec_benchmark.py --target checkpoints/meta-llama/Meta-Llama-3.1-8B/model.pth --model checkpoints/meta-llama/Llama-3.2-1B/model.pth --model_name meta-llama/Meta-Llama-3.1-8B --rank_group 0 1 2 3 4 5 6 7 --draft_rank_group 0 1 2 3 --gamma 3 --B 64 --prefix_len 16032 --max_len 16128 --draft_budget 257 --benchmark --compile
 ```

-#### StreamingLLM
+#### StreamingLLM-based Drafting
 ```bash
 ENABLE_INTRA_NODE_COMM=1 torchrun --standalone --nproc_per_node=8 tests/StreamingLLM/longspec_benchmark.py --target checkpoints/meta-llama/Meta-Llama-3.1-8B/model.pth --model checkpoints/meta-llama/Llama-3.2-1B/model.pth --model_name meta-llama/Meta-Llama-3.1-8B --rank_group 0 1 2 3 4 5 6 7 --draft_rank_group 0 1 2 3 --gamma 3 --B 64 --prefix_len 16032 --max_len 16128 --draft_budget 257 --benchmark --compile
 ```